The IB Program is prestigious and well-regarded. Here is a brief overview of how colleges view the IB in different parts of the world.

-Colleges in the USA understand and give credit for the IB Program.
+Colleges in the USA understand and often give credit for the IB Program.
 They know it is academically rigorous, and they generally allow students who have successfully completed courses at the Higher Level to skip equivalent courses in the first year of college.
 Top universities are interested in whether or not a student is coming out of the Full-Diploma Program, since they will typically award places to students who are performing successfully in the highest program that a particular school has to offer.
 Many colleges give scholarships to students on the basis of achieving the Full Diploma.

 Students applying to the UK would be better off in the Full Diploma program.
 UK colleges will make conditional offers to students based upon the grades that they are predicted to obtain in the final exams.
 If they satisfy the conditions set (usually a total number of points with specific achievements in the Higher Level subjects) they will automatically be able to attend that university.
 Although it is possible to attend some UK universities without completing the Full Diploma, the range of universities and subjects is limited.
-Although UK universities will take high school achievement into consideration, they are most interested in predicted grades, the student’s personal statement and the recommendation received.
+Although UK universities will take high school achievement into consideration, they are most interested in predicted grades, the student’s personal statement, and recommendations.

 Universities of most countries around the world recognize the IB Program and the Diploma.
 To find out more, visit the websites of universities of particular interest.